Kravty/Applied-ML/Hydra_MLflow_Optuna/README.md

 * Using Optuna to automatically choose best hyperparameters in several runs:

         python main.py --multirun

+Warning!
+If you have cloned this repository, remove subdirectories of mlruns to avaid PermissionError.

 ### Results
 Results of runs are stored in the mlruns folder so that, can be easily viewed locally using MLflow in the repository directory: